rahular5/appledog-verilogverse/system verilog/Testbench archetecture/README.md

 # Interface
 > #### use always logic type in the interface.
-> - interface is used to encapsulate communicatiuon between design blocks and between design and verification blocks
+> - interface is used to encapsulate communicatiuon between design blocks and between design and verification blocks.
+> - Encapsulating communicatiuon between block facilities design reuse.
+> - interface can be accesed therough ports as single item.
+> - signals can be added to and remove easilly from an interface without modifying any port list.
+> - interface can contain the connectivity, synchronixzation and optionally between two or more blocks.
 >

 > Simple example for interface (half adder)